5 websites to view live satellites!

 What was the first artificial satellite launched into space?

-Live Satellite 1
+Satellite Live 1

 • Explore the universe and its mysteries, thanks to astronomical satellites.